fuglaro/filet-cloud/README.md

     * The request destination is a document, preventing embedding.
   * For the `/static/` URL path:
     * The request site is same-origin.
-    * The request destination is a script or style.
+    * The request destination is a script or style element.
   * For the `/connect` endpoint:
     * The request site is same-origin.
     * The request mode is a websocket.